jbiason/blog/content/quotes/random/index.md

 > your birthday when you never look any older?"'

 > "The alternative to cooperation is not competition.
 It is annihilation."

+> Ryan's Law:
+> Make three correct guesses consecutively
+> and you will establish yourself as an expert.